MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

 ## Exercise scenario

-You're a software development engineer working for a consulting agency.
-Your clients have complex C# codebases that require refactoring to improve maintainability and readability.
-The first codebase is an E-commerce Pricing Engine that calculates dynamic pricing based on various business rules, including membership levels, order values, coupon codes, product categories, and shipping rules.
-The second codebase is a Loan Approval Workflow that evaluates loan applications based on credit scores, income, employment status, debt ratios, collateral, criminal records, and residency.
+You're a software developer working for a consulting agency.
+New clients need help refactoring conditional logic to improve code maintainability and readability.

+- E-commerce pricing demo: The first app is an E-commerce Pricing Engine that calculates dynamic pricing based on various business rules.
+Conditionals include membership levels, order values, coupon codes, product categories, and shipping rules.
+- Loan approval demo: The second app is a Loan Approval Workflow that evaluates loan applications based on various factors.
+Conditionals include income, employment status, debt ratios, collateral, and credit history.

 This exercise includes the following tasks: